Engine reimplementation

 crates/engine-core/src/inventory_use.rs.InventoryUseSessiondrives the "open inventory → pick item → pick target → use it" flow shared between the field menu and the battle command menu.
 Filters items byInventoryContext(battle vs field), validates target compatibility (Revive needs a dead target; everything else needs a live one), and folds the resolvedItemOutcomeinto world state viaWorld::use_item. - SFX bank + scheduler -

-crates/engine-audio/src/sfx.rs.SfxBankmaps cue IDs (theHitCue::kindbyte from art records, plus engine-extended slots for menu blips / footsteps) to per-cueSfxEntrydescriptors that delegate toVabBank::play_note.SfxScheduler::tick_framedrains a queue ofPendingCues with retail-styletiming_framesoffsets so cues fire on the correct anim frame relative to the strike. - Menu sub-screens —
+crates/engine-audio/src/sfx.rs.SfxBankmaps cue IDs (theHitCue::kindbyte from art records, plus engine-extended slots for menu blips / footsteps) to per-cueSfxEntrydescriptors that delegate toVabBank::play_note.SfxScheduler::tick_framedrains a queue ofPendingCues with retail-styletiming_framesoffsets so cues fire on the correct anim frame relative to the strike.
+The live battle loop drives it: the bank is decoded from the user's executable at boot and each resolvedBattleSfxCuekeys on through the per-scene VAB. - Menu sub-screens -

 MenuRuntimehandlesStatusCharacter/StatusEquipment/StatusInventorywith cursor input, data-view methods, and commit side-effects (unequip slot, decrement inventory item). - Save / load -